mbodm/WinGetDotNet/README.md

 By the way: _WinGet_ is imo a __fantastic__ piece of software, to manage all of your Windows applications and keep your Windows software up2date.
 Fat kudos :thumbsup: to Microsoft here!
 For more information about _WinGet_ itself, take a look at https://docs.microsoft.com/en-us/windows/package-manager/winget or use your Google-Fu techniques.

 ### How it works
+- `WinGetDotNet` is released as typical NuGet package.
+Just download, unzip and add it to your existing project.
-- `WinGetDotNet` is using the _System.Diagnostics.Process_ class, to run WinGet.
+- `WinGetDotNet` is using the _System.Diagnostics.Process_ class to run WinGet.
-- `WinGetDotNet` is using the typical TAP pattern approach and supports task cancellation by using the _CancellationToken_ pattern.
+- `WinGetDotNet` is using the typical TAP pattern approach, using _async/await_ and _CancellationToken_.
-- `WinGetDotNet`
+- `WinGetDotNet` is developed by using the [SOLID principles](https://en.wikipedia.org/wiki/SOLID)

 ### Quick overview